-Sector Occupation Skills Level Occupation Prescribed across the board

-Skills Level increases of actual hourly

-Code rates of pay effective for 52

-weeks from the first full pay

-week in MAY 2024 (for the Free

-State Province ONLY)

-Furniture, General worker 05 6%

-Bedding and increase of actual hourly rate of

-Upholstery pay, subject to the offset in

-clause 3.2 and subject to clause

-3.3 below.

-Semi-skilled employee 04 6%

-increase of actual hourly wage,

-subject to clause 3.3 below.

-Skilled employee 03 6%

-increase of actual hourly rate of

-pay, subject to clause 3.3 below.

-Chargehand 02 6%

-Increase of actual hourly rate of

-pay, subject to clause 3.3 below.

-Foreman/Supervisor 01 6%

-increase of actual hourly rate of

-pay, subject to clause 3.3 below.

-1
+Sector Occupation Skills Level Occupation Skills Level Code Prescribed across the board increases of actual hourly rates of pay effective for 52 weeks from the first full pay week in MAY 2024 as was gazetted by the Minister under Government Gazette 48356 under Notice R.1727 of 31 March 2023 (for the Free State Province ONLY) Furniture, Bedding and Upholstery General worker 05 6% increase of actual hourly rate of pay, subject to the offset in clause 3.2 and subject to clause 3.3 below.
+Semi-skilled employee 04 6% increase of actual hourly wage, subject to clause 3.3 below.
+Skilled employee 03 6% increase of actual hourly rate of pay, subject to clause 3.3 below.
+Chargehand 02 6% Increase of actual hourly rate of pay, subject to clause 3.3 below.
+Foreman/Supervisor 01 6% increase of actual hourly rate of pay, subject to clause 3.3 below.

-3.1 In the event that employees who received the across the board wage increases still receive hourly rates of pay less than the minimum hourly rates of pay of their respective occupation skills levels, these employees must receive an additional adjustment of their
+1.1 In the event that employees who received the across the board wage increases still receive hourly rates of pay less than the minimum hourly rates of pay of their respective occupation skills levels, these employees must receive an additional adjustment of their hourly rates of pay to be at least that of the minimum prescribed hourly rate of pay for the applicable occupation skills level.

-- hourly rates of pay to be at least that of the minimum prescribed hourly rate of pay for the applicable occupation skills level. - 3.2 General Workers: The across the board increase from the first full pay week in May 2024 to be offset against the national minimum wage increases when implemented earlier in 2024, for such general workers.
+1.2 General Workers: The across the board increase from the first full pay week in May 2024 to be offset against the national minimum wage increases when implemented earlier in 2024, for such general workers.
+This provision as was gazetted under Government Gazette No 48656 under notice R. 1727 of 31 March 2023

-- 3.3.1 A wage threshold of 40% above any minimum prescribed hourly rate of pay is implemented as from the first full pay week in May 2024, provided that the employee who is already earning a wage above the threshold will only receive the across the board increase minus 1.5%. - 3.3.2 In the event that an employee earns above the threshold if the full across the board increase is to be awarded, such employee may not be awarded the full across the board increase, but shall receive an increase up to the threshold or the across the board increase minus 1.5%, whichever is the greater. - 4.
-Prescribed minimum hourly rates of pay effective for 52 weeks from the first full pay week in MAY 2024 (for the Free State Province ONLY):
+- 1.3.1 A wage threshold of 40% above any minimum prescribed hourly rate of pay is implemented as from the first full pay week in May 2024, provided that the employee who is already earning a wage above the threshold will only receive the across the board increase minus 1.5% as was gazetted under Government Gazette No 48656 under notice R. 1727 of 31 March 2023. - 1.3.2 In the event that an employee earns above the threshold if the full across the board increase is to be awarded, such employee may not be awarded the full across the board increase, but shall receive an increase up to the threshold or the across the board increase minus 1.5%, whichever is the greater. - 2.
+Prescribed minimum hourly rates of pay from 1 March 2024 as was gazetted by the Minister under Government Gazette 50073 under Notice R.4331 of 2 February 2024 (for the Free State Province ONLY):

-Sector Occupation Skills Level Occupation Skills Level Code Prescribed minimum hourly rates of pay effective for 52 weeks from the first full pay week in MAY 2024 (for the Free State Province ONLY) Furniture, Bedding and General worker 05 As per the national minimum wage rate increase Upholstery Semi-skilled employee 04 R26-91 per hour , Skilled employee 03 R29-26 per hour Chargehand 02 R31-38 per hour Foreman/Supervisor 01 R31-38 per hour
+Sector Occupation Skills Level Occupation Skills Level Code Prescribed minimum hourly rates of pay from 1 March 2024 (for the Free State Province ONLY) Furniture, Bedding and General worker 05 As per the national minimum wage rate increase Upholstery Semi-skilled employee 04 R27-58 per hour Skilled employee 03 R29-26 per hour Chargehand 02 R31-38 per hour Foreman/Supervisor 01 R31-38 per hour